MessaoudiLab/ATAC-Seq/6_diffbind/README.md

 This function will retrieve a list of the consensus peakset among the samples.
 This peakset corresponds with the "Intervals" column in the dba object.

 ## Step 6: Plotting

+**Note**: Correlation Heatmaps and PCAs can still be plotted without a contrast

 1. Plot Correlation Heatmap
 ```
 pdf("Cluster.pdf")